alphanodes/ansible-collection-setup/CONTRIBUTER_GUIDELINE.md

 To have your code merged, see the expectations listed below.

-You can find a well-written guide [here](https://help.github.com/articles/fork-a-repo).
+You can find a well-written guide on [how to fork a repo on GitHub](https://help.github.com/articles/fork-a-repo).

 Please follow common commit best-practices.
 Be explicit, have a short summary, a well-written description and references.
 This is especially important for the merge-request.

-Some great guidelines can be found [here](https://wiki.openstack.org/wiki/GitCommitMessages) and [here](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
+Some great guidelines can be found in the [OpenStack Git Commit Messages guide](https://wiki.openstack.org/wiki/GitCommitMessages) and [Thoughtbot's commit message tips](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).

 ## Expectations